A Deeper Look¶

-Create one (or more) camera to give a frustum from which to render the scene, and modify the parameters to support the environment in which the game will be displayed, such as Stereo rendering.
+Create one (or more) camera to give a frustum from which to render the scene, and modify the parameters to support the environment in which the game will be displayed, such as VR rendering.

 Launch the game, using the internal player or exporting a runtime to the appropriate platform.